Trader stabbed dead in Mymensingh - Countryside - observerbd.com

 |

-Miscreants stabbed a trader to death at Gouripur upazila in Mymensingh district on Sunday night.
+MYMENSINGH, Aug 10: Miscreants stabbed a trader to death in Gouripur Upazila of the district on Sunday night.

 The victim's cousin Zahid Hasan said Palash closed off his shop on Sunday night for home.
 But, he did not returned.